 Over the next three weeks, we are running a new campaign which focuses aonthe Seven Wonders of the World, the supply chain involved and what they represent to this industry.

 The 7 Wonders of the Supply Chain will start this week with the Modern Wonders of the Supply Chain.
 Next week we will be discussing the current wonders of today’s world and in week three we will explore what the wonders of the future will look like.

 Please get involved with your thoughts on twitter #ioscm7wonders, facebook and linked in.
 Tell us your thoughts on how you began working in this industry and what you believe the current and future wonders will look like.
 Our first insight is below, we hope you enjoy it.

 Petra is an underground City in Southern Jordan, known only to the Western World from 1812.
 Built roughly around 312 BC, Petra represents innovation at a time when technology was non-existent and the only materials available were from natural sources.
-The face of Petra is a temple standing 810 metres tall, but the city itself is so deep and complex that most of the development remains un-discovered.
+The face of Petra is a temple standing 810 meters tall, but the city itself is so deep and complex that most of the development remains undiscovered.
 Inside the temple shows complex hydraulic water systems never seen at this age.
 To us, Petra represents the Innovation required to succeed in the Supply Chain.

 Choose to work in Supply Chain and your innovative ideas could be remembered for years to come.